mincong-h/mincong-h.github.io/_posts/2018-11-06-merging-git-repositories.md

 ## Overview

-Today I would like to share my recent experience about merging two Git repositories, and share the hidden tasks with you which you might not be aware of.
+Today I would like to share my recent experience about merging two Git repositories, and share the hidden tasks which you might not be aware of.
 Our team just merged two repositories into one.
-Initially, I thought it was very simple and should take one morning to finish.
-However, the reality is that the merge has a lot of implications during the whole sprint.
+Initially, I thought it was simple and should take one morning to finish.
+However, the reality is, the merge has a lot of implications during the whole sprint.
 In our case, we use Java and Maven, so I'll mainly talk about them.

 After reading this article, you'll understand: